caffiendkitten/sideCodeingProjects/FCC-PortScanner/README.md

 ### Assignment

-Create a port scanner using Python.
+This project is to create a port scanner using Python and not use Nmap for the FreeCodeCamp Info Sec certification.

-In the `port_scanner.py` file, create a function called `get_open_ports` that takes a `target` argument and a `port_range` argument. `target` can be a URL or IP address. `port_range` is a list of two numbers indicating the first and last numbers of the range of ports to check.
+In the `port_scanner.py` file will use a function `get_open_ports` that takes a `target` argument and a `port_range` argument. `target` can be a URL or IP address. `port_range` is a list of two numbers indicating the first and last numbers of the range of ports to check.

 Here are examples of how the function may be called:
 ```